marcopeereboom/toyz80/README.md

 Currently UT (Unit Test) is rigged in and there is a basic Z80 computer being emulated that has a console and supports about 95% of the opcodes.
 It almost passes the famed zexdoc (borrowed from https://github.com/anotherlin/z80emu/tree/master/testfiles) tests.
 Some code compiled with the outstanding sdcc (http://sdcc.sourceforge.net/) C compiler works as well.
 A few more opcodes need debugging and printf("%s\r\n", "moo"); will work!

+Once the last few opcodes maked it in and are debugged it is time to add interrupt support and some additional devices (HDD, tape, etc)

 In order to play with this code follow the following steps:
 1. Install Go.
 2. `go get github.com/marcopeereboom/toyz80`